 Lead In San Francisco Drinking Water

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in San Francisco are 4.8 parts per billion.
-Though San Francisco's water quality is in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
+10% of samples analyzed for lead are 6 parts per billion in San Francisco drinking water.
+Though in compliance with federal regulations, EPA, CDC and American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.

 Chromium 6 In San Francisco Drinking Water

 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
 In recent years, San Francisco’s drinking and tap water has averaged 90 parts per trillion for Chromium 6.
 For a bit of perspective, Chromium 6 levels in San Francisco's tap water quality are 4.55 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In San Francisco Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 EPA regulates two categories of DBPs: Total Trihalomethanes (TTHMs) and Haloacetic Acids 5 (HAA5).
 Although these chemicals are not currently regulated very well, EPA discloses that high levels of disinfection byproducts are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.

 Chloramine Used To Disinfect San Francisco Drinking Water